arielpartners/demo/seed/README.md

 - update response to state
 - handles response error

-We won't have time to cover all benefits of redux... but
+We won't have time to cover all benefits of redux... so let's move on

 ## Demo making ajax request